 Source: NTD, Sedgwick County, and City of Haysville.
-Annual ridership is most recently available (2022 for Derby and Haysville and 2023 for Sedgwick County).
+Annual ridership is most recent available (2022 for Derby and Haysville and 2023 for Sedgwick County).

-The results of applying the model individually to all WAMPO communities3 are shown below in Table 15.
+The results of applying the model individually to all WAMPO communities2 are shown below in Table 14.
 The modeled results are shown side-by-side with the number of annual trips started in each community.
-Other information contained in Table 15 includes:
+Other information contained in Table 14 includes:

-- The ratio between the modeled demand and actual ridership. - A binary value indicating whether each community has low or high latent demand.
+- The ratio between the modeled demand and actual ridership - A binary value indicating whether each community has low or high latent demand.
 If the model-to-actual ratio is more than 10, the community is judged to have high demand.
 Otherwise, low is assigned.
-The use of such a large ratio for the threshold between "low and "high" is to account for potential overestimates in the model.
+The use of a high ratio accounts for potential over-estimates in the model.